 - Slowing the flow of water reaching streams, rivers and lakes: Trees, hedges or areas of rough grassland break up overland flow by forming a physical barrier. - Slowing the flow of water within stream and rivers: Natural meanders of rivers, streams and ditches form a physical barrier to water, and increase temporary storage capacity (especially in the mid and upper catchment).
-Management intervention can include re-meandering and installation of leaky dams - Increasing penetration of the water into the soil: Penetration is highest on deep loamy soils which have deep rooting plants upon them, such as native trees.
-These deep roots encourage water to be stored all the way down through the soil profile. - Managing land which floods: Reed beds, riparian scrub and saltmarshes all hold a great deal of water naturally, which can reduce the likelihood of damage to property during flood events.
+Management intervention can include re-meandering, and installation of leaky dams, and baffles. - Increasing penetration of the water into the soil: Penetration is highest on deep loamy soils which have deep rooting plants upon them, such as native trees.
+These deep roots encourage water to be stored all the way down through the soil profile. - Managing land which floods: Wet woodland, reed beds and swamps all hold a great deal of water naturally, which can reduce the likelihood of damage to property during flood events.
+Wet woodlands in particular have a high evapotranspiration rate in the summer helping return water from the ground back into the atmosphere.

-The stock map (Map 1) was generated by considering four key factors: geology, soil, slope, habitat and management, and their influence on flooding due to high rainfall or increased river flow.
+The stock map was generated by considering four key factors: geology, soil, slope, habitat and management, and their influence on fluvial and pluvial flooding.
 Coastal flooding and storm surge regulation were not considered.

-Datasets representing the key factors were scored based on their functional contribution to mechanisms for natural regulation of overland flow including: infiltration; interception; storage capacity; and sediment load control.
-For example, attributes given high scores, representing high natural regulation include: deep, well-drained soils (e.g. soils with a high sand and/or organic matter content); dense natural woodland; and flat or gently sloping land.
-Conversely, attributes given low scores, representing low natural regulation include: bare ground; thin, poorly drained soils (e.g. soils with a high clay content); impermeable rock; and steep slopes.
+Datasets representing the key factors were scored based on their functional contribution to mechanisms for natural regulation of overland flow including: infiltration; interception; storage; and sediment load control.
+For example, attributes given high scores, representing high natural regulation include: deep, well-drained soils; porous geology; dense natural woodland; and flat/ gently sloping land.
+Conversely, attributes given low scores, representing low natural regulation include: bare ground; thin, poorly-drained soils; impermeable rock; and steep slopes.